mbogaczynska/apple_mobility_data/README.md

 That data is avaiable from the following URL: https://covid19-static.cdn-apple.com/mobility

+Eventually, it will also include use of tidyverse packages to visualize the dataset.

 ### Change log

 * 2020-09-17: Initialize git repository for the project and commit all files